diztinct-glenn/python-django-lesson/README.md

 ```

 ###Adding Instances to Our Model:###
+*We'll learn another way to do this further along the tutorial, but for now this will do the trick.*
 Run `python manage.py shell` in order to open a Python shell with Django's configuration already loaded.

 Within the shell you can run these commands:<br>